Bosnian War: Herzegovina

 The Croat–Bosniak War spread from central Bosnia to northern Herzegovina on 14 April with an ARBiH attack on a HVO-held village outside of Konjic.
-The HVO responded with capturing three villages northeast of Jablanica.
+The HVO responded, capturing 3 villages northeast of Jablanica.
 On 16 April, 15 Croat civilians and 7 POWs were killed by the ARBiH in the village of Trusina, north of Jablanica.
-The battles of Konjic and Jablanica lasted until May, with the ARBiH taking full control of both towns and smaller nearby villages.
+The battles of Konjic and Jablanica lasted until May, with the ARBiH taking control of both towns and nearby villages.

-By mid-April, Mostar had become a divided city with the majority Croat western part dominated by the HVO, and the majority Bosniak eastern part dominated by the ARBiH.
+By mid-April, Mostar had become a divided city with the majority-Croat western part dominated by the HVO, and the majority-Bosniak eastern part dominated by the ARBiH.
 The Battle of Mostar began on 9 May when both the east and west parts of the city came under artillery fire.
-Fierce street battles followed that, despite a ceasefire signed on 13 May by Milivoj Petković and Sefer Halilović, continued until 21 May.
+Street battles followed, despite a ceasefire signed on 13 May by Milivoj Petković and Sefer Halilović, until 21 May.
 The HVO established prison camps in Dretelj near Čapljina and in Heliodrom, while the ARBiH formed prison camps in Potoci and in a school in eastern Mostar.
 The battle was renewed on 30 June.
-The ARBiH secured the northern approaches to Mostar and the eastern part of the city, but their advance to the south was repelled by the HVO.
+The ARBiH secured the northern approaches to Mostar and the east of the city, but their advance to the south was repelled by the HVO.